fabioperez/boardgame-cheat-sheets/_games/faraway/README.md

     - Each player selects **3 cards** and removes the other 2 unseen.
     - Shuffle the removed cards into the Region deck, then reveal Region cards equal to the number of players.

+### Reduced Luck Variant

+Valid only for 2 or 3 players.
+Source: [BGG](https://boardgamegeek.com/thread/3412890/2-3-player-variant)).

+- On each turn reveal 6 region cards from the deck, and place them in a 2x3 grid.
+- 2 players:
+    - After selecting a card, discard the other 2 cards from the same row (leaving the other player with 3 cards to choose from)
+- 3 players:
+    - After selecting a card, discard the other card from the same column (leaving the next player with 4 / 2 cards to choose from)

 ## FAQ

 - **What if there's a tie?** ([source](https://boardgamegeek.com/thread/3204882/tie-for-the-first-place))